Alexis-Elaxis/QrCodeMusicList/README.md

 To deploy your own QrCodeMusicList instance you need:

     - A mysql database
-    - PHP 7 or higher (PDO, ZIP & OPENSSL extensions)
+    - PHP 7 or higher (MYSQLI, ZIP & OPENSSL extensions)

 ## Contributing
 Contributors are welcome, in order to improve the optimization, the responsive, or anything I wouldn't have thought of ;)